 Compare the image results for these two searches and you will understand the difference:

-When you have your list of Keywords and know what you want to try to rank on it’s time to start adding things to your website.
+With the help of this keyword research guide you should now have collected your list of keywords and know what you want to try to rank.
+Now it’s time to start adding things to your website.

 Some places to put the keywords:

 - In your titles

 It’s very important that you do this in a natural way.
 The experience of the website visitor needs to be good.
 If you need help doing this you can contact us at Topcontent.
 We are experts at creating SEO optimized content.